JetBrains/intellij-sdk-docs/topics/basics/getting_started/publishing_plugin.md

 ### Uploading a New Version

 New versions can be uploaded manually on the plugin's detail page, see [Marketplace Docs](https://plugins.jetbrains.com/docs/marketplace/plugin-updates.html) for details.
+See [](#deploying-a-plugin-with-gradle) on how to publish new versions using Gradle.

 ## Publishing Plugin With Gradle